WxrthAb/ovbMedia/README.md

 SQL Challenge for Data Analysts in Media Company - Solution Submission

 Overview

 This repository is for submitting solutions to the SQL Challenge focused on analyzing user behavior and subscription trends in a media company.
-If you've successfully solved the challenge, please follow the guidelines below to submit your SQL queries and any additional files.

 File Structure

 ActiveUsers.sql: SQL query for counting the number of unique active users in the last 7 days.